It’s easy to get wrapped up in the potential of email marketing.

 Unfortunately, the answer isn’t simple.
 There is no one-size-fits-all solution because it will depend on the nature of your business.

-Also, you may find that different segments of customers in your list of contacts have varying preferences and tolerance levels for promotional emails.
+Also, you may find that different groups of contacts in your list have varying preferences and tolerance levels for promotional emails.
 You might need to use segmentation in these cases to separate these groups and send them different emails altogether.

 The goal of effective email marketing is to send the right emails to the right customers at the right frequency.
 To achieve this, you have to have the right strategy though.

-So, before you hit the “send” button on your next email campaign — be sure to ask yourself these 3 questions!
+So once you create your next email campaign — be sure to ask yourself these 3 questions before you hit the “send” button!

 1. What value do my customers receive from this email?